paymill/paymill-example-php-subscriptions/README.md

 <script src="assets/js/bootstrap.min.js" type="text/javascript"></script>
 ```

-Next lets explain the credit card fields in the subscription wizard.
-The form contains a hidden fields that holds the current and the amount.
-Other input fields won't be submitted to our server because they don't have the name attribute.
+Next let's explain the credit card fields in the subscription wizard.
+The form contains a hidden fields that holds the currency and the amount.
+Other input fields won't be submitted to our server, because they don't have the name attribute.

 ```html
 <form accept-charset="UTF-8" action="index.php?controller=cards&action=create" class="require-validation" id="card-tds-form" method="POST">